 Intensive, intermediate-level course intended for students with a stronger background than required of 153 students.
 It offers the opportunity to develop further their reading, writing, and conversation skills and prepare them for oral and written discussion of readings in French 212 and 213.
 Offered in the fall semester.
 P-POI or placement.

 FRH 196.
 French Across the Curriculum.
 (1.5 h)

 Coursework in French done as an adjunct to specially designated courses throughout the college curriculum.
 May be taken for grade or Pass/Fail.
 P-POI.

 FRH 198.
 Internship in French Language.
 (1.5, 3 h)

-Under faculty direction, a student undertakes a language project in conjunction with an off-campus service commitment or internship.
+A French-language project taken under faculty supervision in conjunction with an off-campus service commitment or internship.
 Includes, but is not limited to, vocabulary building, keeping a journal, and reading professional material.
-P-FRH 319 or POI.
 Pass/Fail only.
+P-POD.

 FRH 199.
 Service Learning in French Language.
 (1.5 h)

 Experiential learning that links classroom instruction and community service done as an adjunct to specially-designated courses throughout the French curriculum.
 Pass/Fail only.
 May be repeated for credit.
 P—POI.

 FRH 212.
 Exploring the French and Francophone World.
 (3 h)